-He was formerly on the boards of Isilon Systems, Weyerhaeuser Company, Nordstrom, Inc., Cummins Engine Company, Monsanto Company, Solutia, Inc., Pfizer, Inc., Coinstar, Inc., Pharmacia Corporation and the Energy Foundation.
-He is the founding Director and Board member of the Initiative for Global Development and Chairs the William D. Ruckelshaus Center.
-He is a Board Emeritus member of the World Resources Institute and the University of Wyoming, Ruckelshaus Center.
-From July 1997 to July 1998, President Clinton appointed him as the U.S. envoy in the implementing of the Pacific Salmon Treaty and in 1999 he was appointed by Governor Gary Locke as the Chairman of the Salmon Recovery Funding Board for the State of Washington and in May, 2007 appointed by Governor Christine Gregoire as Chairman of the Leadership Council of the Puget Sound Partnership.
-In June 2001, he was appointed by President Bush as a member of the Commission on Ocean policy which was created by Congress in 2000.
-Bill was awarded the Presidential Medal of Freedom (the nation’s highest civilian honor) in 2015.
+Bill has served on the boards of Isilon Systems, Weyerhaeuser Company, Nordstrom, Inc., Cummins Engine Company, Monsanto Company, Solutia, Inc., Pfizer, Inc., Coinstar, Inc., Pharmacia Corporation, and the Energy Foundation.
+He is the founding director and a board member of the Initiative for Global Development, Chair Emeritus of the William D. Ruckelshaus Center, and Board Emeritus member of the World Resources Institute and the University of Wyoming, Ruckelshaus Center.
+From July 1997 to July 1998, President Clinton appointed him as the United States envoy in the implementing of the Pacific Salmon Treaty.
+In 1999, he was appointed by Governor Gary Locke as the Chairman of the Salmon Recovery Funding Board for the State of Washington.
+In May 2007, Governor Christine Gregoire appointed Bill as Chairman of the Leadership Council of the Puget Sound Partnership.
+In June 2001, he was appointed by President Bush as a member of the Commission on Ocean Policy which was created by Congress in 2000.
+In 2015, Bill was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor, by President Obama.

-Mr. Ruckelshaus and his wife, Jill, reside in Seattle, Washington.
+Bill lived with his wife, Jill, in their Seattle, Washington home.
 They have five children and 12 grandchildren.